 - Ability to articulate a systems and design thinking approach to the invention process

-- Potential or realized youth mentoring and leadership experience
+- Scope of youth mentoring and leadership experience

 - Supporting letters of recommendation